mshahmirkhan/FIND-LEAP-YEAR/README.md

 # FIND-LEAP-YEAR
 This C language program help user to find the leap year.

-User just have to enter year name
+User just have to enter year..

+THANKS